Our Services

 This can affect arteries in the heart, brain, kidneys, or legs.

-One specific form, Arteriosclerosis Obliterans, affects the arteries in the legs and can cause pain while walking, cold feet, or slow-healing wounds—and understanding whether your symptoms match this condition may help you take the right next steps.
+One specific form, Arteriosclerosis Obliterans, affects the arteries in the legs and can cause pain while walking, cold feet, or slow-healing wounds—if you're experiencing any of these symptoms, using a free symptom checker can help you understand whether your concerns align with this condition and guide your next steps.

 Arteriosclerosis does not happen overnight.
 It develops gradually over many years.
 Several biological processes contribute: